iam-abhishek-yadav/janSuvidha/README.md

 #### Administrative Control
 - [ ] As an Admin, I want to add a new user to the janSuvidhaApp.
 - [ ] As an Admin, I want the ability to remove a User or ServiceProvider when necessary.
+- [ ] As an Admin, I want the ability to remove unnecessary services provided by ServiceProviders.

+#### Consumer Feedback
+- [ ] As an Admin, I want to find a way to send feedback forms to Consumers for their input.
+- [ ] Currently, consumers are not required to authenticate, allowing easy access to services.
+We will integrate authentication when consumer feedback is needed or when consumers need to view their service history.

+---